philc/book-notes/creativity inc - ed catmull.md

   * No plan survives.
 Your org is designed to handle the change and produce a better strategy.
   * Change is hard.
 Success comes from doing the hard work.
   * "One trick I've learned is to force myself to make a list of what's actually wrong.
-Usually, soon into making the list, I find I can group most of hte issues into two or three larger all-encompassing problems.
+Usually, soon into making the list, I find I can group most of the issues into two or three larger all-encompassing problems.
 So it's really not all that bad.
 Having a finite list of problems is much better than having an illogical feeling that *everything* is wrong."
   * "I believe life should not be easy.
 We're meant to push ourselves and try new things -- which